Neil 'Roberto' Williams

-Neil Roberto Williams (born 20 July 1978), known by his stage name Roberto, is a British radio presenter, television presenter, voice-over artist and DJ.
+Neil Williams (born 20 July 1978), known by his stage name Roberto, is a British radio presenter, television presenter, voice-over artist, event host and DJ.
+He currently hosts the breakfast show on Nation 80s.

+Roberto has been a presenter on numerous Global-owned stations including Capital, Heart, Heart 80s and Smooth Radio.

+He is best known for his shows on Heart and Heart 80s.

-Williams was born in London.
-He currently presents the breakfast show on Heart 80s from Heart FM owned by Global Radio, under the stage name 'Roberto'.
+After leaving Heart 80s at the end of 2023, he was heard on Smooth Radio covering Early Breakfast and various other shows, plus sister station smooth 80s.
+Prior to this, he presented the national evenings show on Heart owned by Global Radio, under the stage name 'Roberto'.
 Prior to Heart FM, he hosted mid mornings on the Capital FM Network.

 Early life

 Born and raised in Enfield, North London, Williams is the younger of two children.
 He was educated at an all boys school, Friern Barnet Grammar School, in Friern Barnet, London.
 Later, he studied Hospitality Management at Thames Valley University in Ealing, followed by a radio training course at Town FM in North London.
 Since then, he has continued to present in radio.
 After losing over ten stone in weight he moved into television presenting and qualified as a personal trainer.

 Career

 Williams started his radio career in August 1999 at Town FM in North London, a local community radio station.
 His first show was early breakfast between 4 and 6 am.
 After a few months, he was promoted to presenting breakfast.
 Both positions were unpaid, so whilst presenting both shows, he worked at T.G.I.
 Friday's in Enfield as a waiter and bartender.

 Following a period at Town FM, Williams moved to Mercury 96.6 in Watford (now Heart Hertfordshire) as a cover presenter.
 This led to his first full-time show in commercial radio, presenting mid-mornings on Chiltern FM (now Heart Four Counties).
-From there he moved to Oxfordshire to present on Fox FM (now Heart Thames Valley), this was then followed by a move to Birmingham to present on BRMB (now Free Radio.)
+From there he moved to Oxfordshire to present on Fox FM (now Heart Thames Valley), this was then followed by a move to Birmingham to present on BRMB (now Hits Radio Birmingham.)